 External decorations

 Repair category 2

-Notes Paintwork to cast-iron fittings and timber components is in need of overhaul.
+Notes Paintwork to external timber components is weathered and peeling and should be overhauled.

 Conservatories/porches

 Repair category -

-Notes Not applicable
+Notes Not applicable.

 Communal areas

 Repair category 1

-Notes The communal paths etc. have been adequately maintained.
+Notes The common close has generally been adequately maintained although some cosmetic maintenance should be carried out.